zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 Optics crossed the Oghe.
 The Aetic crossed the Oya.
 Cross all editor path did.
 And he finished the rain.
 Him who is accustomed to travel There are no race death congests.
 There is no rebirth.
-Thus crossed the Rathan The name “Noselle Venna”.
-How the Rahan was redeemed “unnoticed” (Thai) names?
+Thus crossed the Rathan The name "Noselle Venna".
+How the Rahan was redeemed "unnoticed" (Thai) names?
 The heart was left out of the secret's lust.
 Mistful heart In the yard, the heart is in the yard.
-(Here (3-4 in 1 year) From the place of “Bavin” is 'Shantha. ' Apply up.)
+(Here (3-4 in 1 year) From the place of "Bavin" is 'Shantha. ' Apply up.)
 The heart of all the hilles yardIt is, of all immutations (here (5-6) should be applied late.)
 Thus I name Tahthi, because the Rahthan has marched.
 How the Rahthan was shown Is the Thai named?
 Rahatan saw that when he had the seal, he had the seal.